 74% of Hispanics are the most likely to camp with multiple generations of family members.
 They are also more likely to camp with larger groups of campers.

-The percentage of same-sex camping households has increased to 8% in 2018.
+The percentage of same-sex couples camping has increased to 8% in 2018.

 Millennials are more likely to camp in larger social groups including friends and family.

 Generation X campers are more likely to camp with a significant other.